lucasquemelli/House_Rocket/README.md

 - 2. After the properties are in the company's possession, what is the best time to sell them and what would the sale prices be?
 - 3. Should House Rocket do a renovation to raise the sale price?
 What would be the suggestions for changes?
 What is the price increase given for each refurbishment option?

-### Questions and Answers (Q&A)
+### Questions
 ---
-In order to improve the decision making, the House Rocket's CEO created many sets of questions and answers:
+In order to improve the decision making, the House Rocket's CEO created many sets of questions:

-#### Q&A 1.0
+#### Questions 1.0

 1. How many properties are available for purchase?
 2. How many attributes do properties have?